hiyoneda/cosi-data-challenges-IPMU/README.md

 </pre>

 ## Bug report <br />
-* The mcosima option is currently not working.
-The fix has already been made in MEGAlib, and it just needs to be incorporated into the data challenge pipeline.
-It should be resolved soon.
 * The number of iterations in ExtractImage.cxx needs to be changed manually if using a different value than the default (20).
 Specifically, this is at lines 8 and 10.
 For x iterations: 20 --> x and 22 --> x+2.
 This will be automated soon.

 ## Best Practices for Adding New Sources <br />